christianwach/comment-tagger/readme.txt

 1. Upload plugin files to your `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+If you visit a Comment Tag Archive page and get a "Page Not Found" message, visit your Permalinks Settings page to refresh the WordPress rewrite rules.

 == Changelog ==

+= 0.1.1 =

+Switch to local version of Select2 library

 = 0.1 =